wbnns/learnhowtocode/deep-dives/ruby/nested-collections.md

 #=> [:caleb, :dave]
 ```

 Amazing!
 We have found a great solution to returning an array that only contains the names of the owners of vehicles from 2020 or newer!
 Plus, we got experience using other methods that you will probably use in the future.
-I have found some really useful methods by exploring the documentation when I have a specific use case in mind.
+We have found some really useful methods by exploring the documentation when we have a specific use case in mind.

 ## Assignment